Nolan Gorman Player Props: Cardinals vs. Brewers

-After going 1-for-4 with a double in his most recent game, Nolan Gorman and the St. Louis Cardinals take on the Milwaukee Brewers (who will start Brandon Woodruff) at 8:10 PM ET on Friday.
+Nolan Gorman -- 0-for-4 in his last game -- will be in action for the St. Louis Cardinals versus the Milwaukee Brewers, with Freddy Peralta on the mound, on April 9 at 2:10 PM ET.

-In his most recent appearance, he went 1-for-4 with a double against the Braves.
+In his most recent game he had a hitless performance (0-for-4) against the Brewers.

 Nolan Gorman Game Info & Props vs. the Brewers